Trump faces court dates, legal deadlines from summer into primary season

 But that may soon change.

-In recent court filings, DOJ has signaled it is reassessing its position after a series of developments, including Carroll adding Trump’s CNN town hall comments about the recent verdict to her original lawsuit.
-A judge granted her requestto add the comments on Tuesday.
+In recent court filings, the DOJ has signaled it is reassessing its position after a series of developments, including Carroll adding Trump’s CNN town hall comments about the recent verdict to her original lawsuit.
+A judge granted her request Tuesday to add the comments.

 “We look forward to moving ahead expeditiously on E. Jean Carroll’s remaining claims,” Robbie Kaplan, Carroll’s attorney, said in a statement following the decision.